Rate limit the sending of messages in phpList

 - Under the Files section, click on File Manager.

-- Select the Document Root for option, then select the domain you have phpList installed on from the drop-down, then click Go
+- In the top right-hand corner, click on Settings.
+Select the Document Root for option, then select the domain you have phpList installed on from the drop-down, then click Save

 - From the left hand pane, expand your public_html directory, as well as the list one, then click on the config directory.

 - Right click on your config.php file, then click on Code Edit from the drop-down.

 If there is an encoding check pop-up that displays, simply click on Edit.